kristastadler/messenger_api/README.md

 ### Running the Test Suite
 - `bundle exec rspec` can be run from the command line to see test coverage of the API.
-- SimpleCov test coverage is at 100% for this project, but given more time, I would add more sad path testing, especially around the GET `messages/:recipient_id` endpoint.
-This endpoint would benefit from additional error handling to manage scenarios where an invalid recipient_id or sender_id are passed in.
+- SimpleCov test coverage is at 100% for this project, but given more time, I would add more sad path testing, especially in the following areas:
+  - The GET `messages/:recipient_id` endpoint would benefit from additional error handling to manage scenarios where an invalid recipient_id is included in the endpoint.
+Right now, this scenario returns an ActiveRecord::RecordNotFound response.
+  - Additional error handling for when endpoints are invoked without necessary params.
+Currently, when endpoints are run without necessary information (or with an unknown sender_id), the request is successful, it just returns an empty array in the response.
+In an ideal state, it would return a more useful error message to aid the web application team with troubleshooting.

 ### Endpoints
   - POST `users`